5l1v3r1/RandomDNS/README.md

 ##### ToDo

 - Add filters: by country, by port
-- Scramble monitoring of DNS traffic by sending fake DNS requests randomly
+- Scramble monitoring of DNS traffic by sending fake DNS requests periodically and randomly.
+The main idea would be to retrieve the 1 million top websites of Alexa and then resolve subdomains by using subbrute subdomain list.
+Full database might be hosted as gzip(JSON(domain names)) on a CDN and hash on GitHub.